kyleboas/tacticsjournal.com/privacy.md

 I have several sponsors for which I share links in posts, pages, and banner ads promoting their products or services.
 I will make it clear with a disclaimer that the link is sponsored.

 Some sponsored links may use "cookies".
 The cookies are used to track if you make a purchase of a product or service on the website that I have referred you to.
-If you make a purchase on the website linked to, after clicking on the link I shared, before the cookie expires, I will earn a commission.
+If you make a purchase on the website I linked to, after clicking on the link I shared, before the cookie expires, I will earn a commission.
 The expiration of the cookie varies depending on the sponsor; it can be anywhere up to 90 days.

 Please read the privacy policy of the website I have referred you to learn more about their cookie policy.